Accepting our Terms of Business

 In your dealings with us you may provide us with information that may include data that is known as personal data.
 Where we process personal data we comply with statutory data processing requirements as set out by the Data Protection Act 2018.
 The personal data we will collect will include information relating to your name, address, date of birth, contact details, ‘health’ or ‘criminal offences’.

 We will process your personal data to allow us to provide you with our services as your insurance broker in quoting for, arranging and administering your insurances (and in arranging insurance premium finance where applicable).
+In addition, your personal data will be used to administer and run your telematics policy.
 Your personal data will also be used to manage future communications between ourselves.
 Where you have agreed, or in circumstances where to do so will be in our mutual interests, your personal data will be used to provide you with further information about our wider products and services.
 You can opt out from receiving such communications by e-mailing email@example.com.

 In processing personal data for insurance purposes about health or criminal offences, we will only do so to enable us to provide our service to you and on the basis of it being in the public interest.